 The remainder of this paper is organized as follows.
 Section 2 describes the capabilities required for asymptotically optimal parallel I/O performance and surveys some existing systems according to whether they provide these capabilities.
-Although one may view our list of capabilities as "conventional wisdom," few existing systems, if any, supply them all.
 Section 3 lists the algorithms that drive these capabilities and presents supporting empirical evidence for why these capabilities are necessary for high performance.
 Section 4 outlines an organization for a parallel file interface.
 Maintaining parity for data reliability on parallel disk systems exacts a performance cost, and Section 5 shows that for several parallel I/O-based algorithms, we can dramatically reduce the cost of maintaining parity information.
 Finally, Section 6 offers some concluding remarks.